rust-lang/rust-wiki-backup/Compiler-snapshots.md

 ```
     These are examples; you should use the values from the lines you pulled out of the logs.
 The thing to notice is that the first part `S 2011-05-13 0d32ff7` names the git revision you pushed, and the subsequent 3 indented lines name the per-platform snapshots and give their sha1 values, that you pulled out of the builder logs.
 Be sure to actually add all 3 lines, otherwise you'll be leaving some platform out in the cold.
 That's not cool.

-* Save `snapshots.txt` and make check in your workspace.
+* Save `src/snapshots.txt` and make check in your workspace.
 Make sure everything's cool.
 You are now building with your new snapshot locally.

 * If that worked, commit and push to `master`.
 Now everyone will be using your snapshot.
 If there have been changes on `master` in the meantime, _you must_ merge with them before pushing, _not_ rebase onto them.